Scroll Top

 And have you ever heard a blue whale is “too big to fail”?
 It eventually dies and releases its resources back to the ecosystem in order to be replaced by a better version of itself.
 Which starts growing from a single cell.
 Why should it be any different with companies?

 Now let’s think of companies like Coca-Cola or McDonalds that produce harmful products.
 How do we respond to this blanket damage to society?
 Why do we do nothing!?
-We should because we are the fucking system!
+We should act because we are the fucking system!
 There is no one else to save us, our only chance is to self-regulate.
 Capitalism is made out of people!

 But wait, can we really harm or even destroy a big company?
 Of course we can!
 It’s always easier to destroy than to create, especially in terms of branding and reputation.
 The problem is you never tried and therefore don’t have the skills needed to cause harm.
 But why did you never try?